priyaterala/DR-Reddy-dialy-cash-segment/README.md

 And iam working in google colab environment.

 In this repo I created files:
+1.Uploading csv file in to colab environment
-1.How to work with Python Pandas using above dataframe, 2.
+2.How to work with Python Pandas using above dataframe,